Kronark/Node-Compiler-Prototype/docs/formats/node_file_format/node_file_format_v1.md

 <!--
 Notes:
-- N denotes variable byte integers, where the most significant bit flags an additional byte to be read, byte ordering is little endian
+- N denotes variable byte integers (vbi's), where the most significant bit flags an additional byte to be read, byte ordering is little endian
 -->

 # Markdown Representation